vladbash/angular2-weather-app/README.md

 ## For build app
 `npm run build`

-The application will build to directory under label 'doc'
+The application will build to directory under label 'docs'